Updated: Sep 5, 2022

 Put this into a small pan and add a rounded teaspoon of cornflour or arrowroot, a rounded teaspoon of sugar and 2 teaspoons of lemon juice.

-Bring all this to the boil, stirring all the time, until thick.
+Bring all this to a boil, stirring all the time, until thick.
 Leave to cool.

 About 'Lyon's Golden Syrup' for baking.